tocalabs/toca-docs/README.md

 * Directive `:img{src="/src/images/someimage.jpg" alt="Alt text" width="320px" height="240px"}`

 ## Linking to other docs
 You can link to other docs using the `docs-link` entity.
 You need to provide an `id` and and optional `type` (if not provided it will assume you want platform documention).
 For platform documentation the `id` is the filename.
-For TDK entities the id will be the `definitionId` or `actionId`.
+See below for which property to use to TDK entities.

 Available types are: `Platform` (eg files found in this repo), `Action`, `Connector`, `AppAction`, `AppComponent`.